 Be open to compromise, and be willingly flexible when it comes to accommodating your fellow flatmates’ needs regardless of dietary requirements:

 - Suggest taking the top shelf in the fridge.
 This will prevent any animal products from contaminating your food accidentally.

 - Reserve yourself a few freezer shelves for your bulk-made meals and prepped foods.

-If you really want to show off your vegan cooking skills, why not bake your new flatmates a tray of vegan brownies and some muffins, or offer to host a vegan taco or pizza night.
-After all, the best way to educate others about vegan food is by sharing your own delicious culinary creations.
+If you really want to show off your vegan cooking skills, why not bake your new flatmates a tray of vegan brownies?
+There’s no better way to get people intrigued than showing them how amazing vegan food can be.